CorBer/waveSharp/README.md

-# waveSharp
+# waveSharp (2022 - 12 - 06)
-# this site will be update when a new DEMO version is available
+# this site will be updated when a DEMO version becomes available

-wavelet-sharpening for astro images based on RegiStax
+# currently we are testing pre-release versions.